Leaving that Happy Place

 Obviously if the competitive scene wants to grow, it also needs to grow up.
 Finding the right balance evolves creating preventative measures so peer pressure or innuendo don’t incur player penalties, certainly actual facts should drive any real action.
 Ultimately a group of independent arbitrators might be needed or God forbid Games Workshop gets involved and sets the standard; using the carrot of prize support and stick of revoking playtesting/early access privileges.
 This is though only a fever dream I know won’t ever happen.

-Finally, I hope this brief rant summarized the 3 or 4 articles BoLS has already posted related to what happened at the ATC, but if you cannot get enough of the drama here is a horde of links to satisfy your lust for drama.
+Finally, I hope this brief rant summarized the 3 or 4 articles BoLS has already posted related to what happened at the ATC, but if you cannot get enough of the drama here is a horde of links to satisfy your lust.

 What Would You Like to See